vdhamer/Photo-Club-Hub/.github/README.md

 <a/></p>

-An alternative navigation view is provided by the "Who's Who" screen.
+An alternative navigation path is provided by the "Who's Who" screen.
 This view puts the photographer first, thus allowing you to find a photographer directly and then seeing which club(s) the photographer is associated with: